 Their favorite argument against Weber's thesis, which also appears in Acemoglu (2008), is the North Korea and South Korea 'natural experiment'.
-They claim that the two Koreas 'had an unprecedented homogeneity in terms of language, ethnicity, and culture' and the only difference between them is political regime, so culture is 'not a cause of the differences in prosperity but, rather, a consequence.'
-It is unclear how the two authors, both renowned social scientists in top US universities, can be so ignorant of history as to claim that there is no 'cultural' difference between a Communist country and a Confucian country.
+They claim that the two Korea's 'had an unprecedented homogeneity in terms of language, ethnicity, and culture' and the only difference between them is political regime, so culture is 'not a cause of the differences in prosperity but, rather, a consequence.'
+It is unclear how the two authors, both renowned social scientists in top between a Communist country and a Confucian country.
 The Communist political regime is just